dbaldridge-lab/htcf/vscode.md

 ControlMaster auto
 ControlPath ~/.ssh/control:%h:%p:%r
 ```
-- Test by entering `ssh htcf` at the terminal prompt.
+- Test the configuration by entering `ssh htcf` at the terminal prompt.
 If you are prompted for a password and are able to log on, proceed.
 - An additional way to login is to launch the command palette (`Cmd+Shift+P` or `F1`) and enter "remote-ssh" to show available options.
 You should see an htcf option.

 <img width="613" alt="image" src="https://github.com/dbaldridge-lab/htcf/assets/50468813/a9e712ca-c8f5-4bee-974f-7fdb30e7cbd6">